 Financial Ratios Comparison

-In the table below, I present a comparison of key financial ratios for Cameco Corporation (CCJ) and enCore Energy Corp.
-(EU) based on the most recent available data.
+The following table provides a comparative overview of key financial ratios for Cameco Corporation (CCJ) and enCore Energy Corp (EU) based on the most recent fiscal year data.

 Current Ratio1.622.91